espace/epubjs-search/README.md

 epubjs-search - Full Text Indexing and Retrieval for Epub Files
 =============

+We had a problem searching in arabic books that has diacritics, Diacritics is a special unicode charachters can be added after any arabic letter.
+And it will be hard to users to write the exact diacritics every time searching for a word.

-This fork mainly created to support arabic books with diacritics (tashkeel)
+So we created this fork to mainly to support arabic epub books with diacritics, To make user able to search without diacritics and get results for the query with any diacritics in it.

 Whats new
 ---------------------
 1. Using book_id in indexing for multiable books indexing
-2. Add 2 options for search (exact match, search with word source 'gazr')
+2. Add 2 options for search (exact match, search with word stem 'جذر')
 3. Changes in the usage of whooshengine to make it support arabic books with diacritics
 4. Return xpath for each matched element
 5. Update whoosh engine to version 2.7.4